Building & vigilance observations assistant

 • Not having a snake phobia or fear of heights

-• Being available for 3-4 months minimum
+• Being available for 3-4 months

 • Not being colour blind (as all fieldwork involves working with colour rings)